Roman Gods, Rituals, and Omens

 Simple Rituals for Authentic Roleplay

-- When to Use: Before a major event (a political meeting, a duel, a long journey, or a dinner party).
+When to Use: Before a major event, such as a political meeting, a duel, a long journey, or a dinner party.

-- When to Use: When requesting a favor, swearing an oath, or facing danger.
+When to Use: When requesting a favor, swearing a formal oath, or facing immediate physical danger.

-- Action: Address the specific God associated with the need.
+Action: Address the specific God associated with your immediate need.
+Vows must be kept to avoid the God’s wrath.

-- IC Phrase (To Mars): “Great Mars, grant strength to my arm in the Arena, and I vow to sacrifice a fine bull upon my victory.”
+IC Phrase: “Great Mars, grant strength to my arm in the Arena, and I vow to sacrifice a fine bull upon my victory.”

-- When to Use: Before starting an important public endeavor (a new business, war, or election).
+When to Use: Before starting an important public endeavor, such as opening a new business or holding an election.

-- Action: Declare that you are observing the skies or signs.
+Action: Declare publicly that you are observing the skies or environmental signs to confirm divine approval.

-- IC Phrase: “My Lictor has consulted the skies this morning; the flight of birds was favorable.
+IC Phrase: “My Lictor consulted the skies this morning.
+The flight of birds proved favorable.
 Jupiter grants us good tidings.”

-Omens (Omina) were taken very seriously.
-Use these omens to inform your character’s actions and drive new roleplay plots.
+Citizens took Omens (Omina) very seriously.
+Use these interpretations to inform your character’s reactions and drive new roleplay plots within the community.

 | Omen Type | The Sign | IC Interpretation & Reaction |